open-policy-agent/opa/site/tutorials/http-api-authorization/index.md

 ## Wrap Up

-Congratulations for finishing the example!
+Congratulations for finishing the tutorial!

 You learned a number of things about API authorization with OPA: